Stormy Weather (novel): Plot

 Ira next targets Avila, but is killed and eaten at the last second by an escaped African lion.
-Gar Whitmark traces the roofing scam back to Avila, and threatens to expose him unless Avila pays him back the money Snapper stole, plus the cost of replacing Gar's roof.
+Gar traces the roofing scam back to Avila and threatens to expose him unless he pays back the money Snapper stole, plus the cost of replacing Gar's roof.
 Meanwhile, Skink hands Max over to Bonnie, who by this time has become attracted to Augustine while falling out of love with Max.
 When Augustine volunteers to help Skink in his new mission of tracking down Snapper, Bonnie impulsively decides to stay in Florida and go along.
-Max, preoccupied with a new crisis at his job, flies back to New York City without her.
+Max flies back to New York City without her.

-The three track Snapper's car to Tony's house, where they find that another of Tony's disgruntled customers, Levon Stichler, has shown up looking to get even.
+Skink, Augustine and Bonnie track Snapper's car to Tony's house, where they meet another of Tony's disgruntled customers, Levon Stichler.
 Snapper, thinking Levon is an insurance agent, identifies himself as Tony, only to be attacked with a metal spike in return.
 The two quickly realize that both have made a mistake.
 Fearful that the scam will be exposed, Snapper quickly concocts a plan to drive Levon south and dump him at a hotel in the Florida Keys.
 As he and Edie are loading Levon into a stolen Jeep Cherokee, Skink intervenes, only to be taken hostage along with Bonnie.
-Augustine misses the abduction, but quickly deduces what happened.
-By hitting the redial button on the house phone, he learns of their hotel destination in the Keys and notifies Jim.
+Augustine misses the abduction but quickly deduces what happened.
+By hitting the redial button on the house phone, he learns of their destination in the Keys and notifies Jim.